microsoft/AirSim/docs/sitl.md

 # Software-In-Loop Simulation (SITL)
 1. Install [BashOnWindows](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).
 You can also do this on an Ubuntu machine, but in that case you will have to use real ip addresses instead of localhost (See Using VirtualBox Ubuntu below).
 2. Type `bash` at Windows command prompt.
-Follow [these steps for Linux](http://dev.px4.io/starting-installing-linux.html) and follow all the instructions under `NuttX based hardware` to install prerequisites.
-We have also included a summary of those PX4 instructions in [this page](px4.md).
+Follow [these steps for Linux](http://dev.px4.io/starting-installing-linux.html) and follow **all** the instructions under `NuttX based hardware` to install prerequisites.
+We've also included out own copy of the [PX4 setup instructions](px4.md) which is a bit more concise about what we need exactly.
 3. Get the PX4 source code and build the posix SITL version of PX4:
 ```
 git clone https://github.com/PX4/Firmware.git